stefanspringer1/SwiftProposals/NNNN-extending-optional-chains-for-loops.md

 The title “Extending optional chains to include for loops” is taken from the [rejection of proposal SE-0231](https://forums.swift.org/t/rejected-se-0231-optional-iteration/17805).

 The discussion in the aforementioned [forums topic](https://forums.swift.org/t/still-or-again-interest-in-optional-iteration/65730) was very helpful.

+Some bullet points (regarding `for x in y?`, `for x in y.orEmpty`) were taken from [a forums comment by Ben Cohen](https://forums.swift.org/t/pitch-extending-optional-chains-to-include-for-loops/65848/15).